leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - D1: SQLite database running on the CDN edge
 - Queues, Email, AI, Browser, Hyperdrive, etc...
 - 14? bindings are available for now
-  - Includes beta bindings
-  - Excludes `workerd` internal bindings 🙈
+  - Includes beta, excludes `workerd` internals 🙈

 Variety and convenience! 🤩
 You want to use it in different ways, don't you?